vilemduha/blendercam/README.md

 ## 🤝 Contributing
-BlenderCAM has been used for many milling projects, and is actively developed.
+BlenderCAM is in active development.

+Originally created by Vilem Novak, the addon is currently maintained by Alain Pelletier and a team of contributors.

-If you are a developer who would like to help, fork and open pull requests
+If you are a developer who would like to contribute to the project, please fork and open pull requests.

+> [!TIP]
-If you need help or want to discuss about BlenderCAM you can join the [Chat Room #BlenderCAM:matrix.org on Matrix](https://riot.im/app/#/room/#blendercam:matrix.org).
+> If you need help or want to discuss about BlenderCAM you can join the [Chat Room #BlenderCAM:matrix.org on Matrix](https://riot.im/app/#/room/#blendercam:matrix.org).

 ### Contributors
 <a href="https://github.com/pppalain/blendercam/graphs/contributors">